 Driving Traffic to Your Personal Blog (Growing Readership)

-With a personal blog, you may not be too concerned how many readers you have.
+With a personal blog, you may not be too concerned about your many readers.
 Maybe it’s just your mom and your cousins reading… and you’re happy with that!
-But some personal bloggers will want to reach a wider audience by promoting their blog content.
+However, some personal bloggers will want to reach a wider audience by promoting their blog content.

 Getting more traffic to a personal blog can be a unique challenge due to the personal nature of the content you’re creating that doesn’t necessarily conform to typical SEO best practices like keyword research.